GoHighLevel/highlevel-api-docs/.github/ISSUE_TEMPLATE/🐛-bug-report--documentation-errors-.md

 ---
-name: "\U0001F41B Documentation Errors Bug Report"
+name: "\U0001F41B Bug Report: Documentation Errors "
-about: Report a problem with the documentation
+about: Report a problem with the only documentation inconsistencies in Highlevel APIs
-title: "[Documentation Errors Bug] "
+title: "[Bug Report: Documentation Errors ] "
 labels: bug-documentation-errors
 assignees: ''